Let's define restaurant profit margin.

 b. decreasing expenses relative to sales volume

 For example: many QSR and FSRs believe a straight reduction in hourly labor or supplies will produce a “quick win” to cut costs and boost profits.
-This is a tactic that must be approached with caution, as failure to plan for the effects of these adjustments can compromise your customer experience, staff morale an - ultimately - your bottom line.
+However, this is a tactic that must be approached with caution, as failure to plan for the effects of these adjustments can compromise your customer experience, your staff morale, and your bottom line.

 When it comes to restaurant expenses, people often reference the “Big Three”:

 As a rule of thumb, one-third of revenue is typically allocated to cost of goods sold (COGS), another third to labor, and the remainder must account for any additional overhead expenses.

-I cannot overstate the importance of engaging in proactive planning, something that rests at the heart of every successful business venture, be it a restaurant or a food truck.
+I cannot overstate the importance of engaging in proactive planning, something that rests at the heart of every successful business venture, be it a brick-and-mortar restaurant or a food truck.
 Setting conservative restaurant goals will offset circumstances beyond your control — things like inclement weather and economic downturns.

 To help you on your way, here are three strategies designed to keep your customers, staff, suppliers, and bank account happy.